Contact Us Now For a Free Consultation

 The first witness called by the state was the arresting Naperville police officer.
 The arresting officer testified that he was parked in the rear parking lot of the Naperville Police Station when he saw my client's vehicle stop at a gate in the back of the parking lot.
 The gate that she stopped at led into a parking lot area that was reserved for police officers.
 The gate was clearly marked with signs warning the public that this was a restricted area and that the public could not enter past the gates.
 The arresting officer testified that for some unknown reason, the gate was open.
 The officer testified that he saw the client stop her vehicle for a few seconds and then drive past the gate and enter the restricted police parking area.
 After the officer saw her pull into the restricted parking lot, he turned on his police lights and approached her vehicle.
 He exited his vehicle and placed her under arrest for Criminal Trespass to Property.
 The officer testified that the gate was clearly marked with signs warning that the parking lot was off-limits to the public.

-The judge agreed with Mr. Dimeas and granted his Motion for a Directed Verdict and found that his client was not guilty and dismissed the criminal charges against her.
+The judge agreed with James Dimeas and granted his Motion for a Directed Verdict and found that his client was NOT GUILTY and dismissed the criminal charges against her.
 The client was able to expunge the criminal charges and completely remove this case from her record so that it could never be used against her in the future.

 DuPage County criminal defense attorney, James Dimeas, has the unique distinction of never losing a trial in DuPage County.

-If you are charged with Criminal Trespass, you can contact DuPage County criminal defense lawyer, James Dimeas, anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+If you are charged with Criminal Trespass, or facing any criminal charges in DuPage County, you can contact DuPage County criminal defense lawyer, James Dimeas, anytime for a free and confidential consultation.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.